-- Remind the children that they started the chapter by talking about heroes we have in the Church.
+- Remind the children that they started the lesson by talking about heroes we have in the Church.
 Ask them if they remember what we call these heroes (saints) and who these people were.
 Highlight that saints are people who have lived good lives, following God and helping others. - Invite the children to share the names and stories of any saints they are familiar with.
 Provide some prompts to see if they can guess well-known saints, such as Saint Francis, Saint Joseph, Mary, and Saint Peter.
-If your school is named after a saint, have some information about that saint you can offer to the children. - Tell the group that saints love God because they know God provides for them and cares for them like a shepherd.
+If your parish is named after a saint, have some information about that saint you can offer to the children. - Tell the group that saints love God because they know God provides for them and cares for them like a shepherd.
 Point out that we too can become saints if we follow God our shepherd. - Explain that we can look up to the saints, like other heroes, and use their lives as examples for our own.
 Note that saints' lives show us how to be good people, how to help others, how to pray, and how to love God.
 Tell the children that in doing these things, we can one day become saints as well.
 Point out that God wants all of us to be saints. - Explain to the children that we can always ask the saints to pray for us.
 Tell them that we can pray to specific saints by name or we can ask all the saints, together, to pray that we can be happy, healthy, and faithful. - Tell the children that we celebrate the saints in a special way on All Saints' Day.
 Explain that the Feast of All Saints is November 1, the day the Church honors all saints, even those we don't know by name. - Ask the children some questions to check for comprehension, such as the following: - Why is it important to remember saints?
 (They are an example for us.
 They show us how to be good people, how to help others, how to pray, and how to love God.) - > When do we celebrate the Feast of All Saints?
 (November 1) - > Do we remember only famous saints on All Saints' Day?
 (No, we remember even those we don't know by name.
-We remember all good and holy people who are with God.)
+We remember all good and holy people who are with God.) - Have the children turn to page 4 of the activity booklet.
+Read the "People of Faith" section aloud.
+Encourage the children to say, "All the saints of God, pray for us," during the next week.